-Today, the COVID-19 Crisis Response Fund of the Greater Evansville Region made grants totaling $1 million to six organizations with collaborative proposals that reimagine our region’s future.
+The COVID-19 Crisis Response Fund of the Greater Evansville Region has awarded grants totaling $1 million to six organizations with collaborative proposals that reimagine our region’s future.
 This one-time funding opportunity supports nonprofits who are reconceptualizing systems, environments, and pathways to create a more resilient region.
 The Request for Proposal drew 41 requests, seeking nearly $8 million.
 The recipients and the intended use of funds are listed below.

 The Community Foundation Alliance, awarded $165,000, will expand the PATHS program.
 PATHS uses case managers, working through three local nonprofits, to help individuals improve their long-term financial stability.